-Catastrophic injuries are generally worth more than minor injuries in Texas.
+Catastrophic injuries are generally worth more than minor injuries for a typical pain and suffering settlement in Texas.
 If you or a loved one has life-changing or permanent personal injuries, your pain and suffering damages may be higher than those of a victim of a minor accident.
 Wrongful death claims can also involve higher multipliers and compensatory awards.
 A jury may choose to use the multiplier method, per diem method or no method at all to calculate a pain and suffering award.
 Although it is possible to seek compensation solely for pain and suffering in Texas, most personal injury claims combine a pain and suffering demand with economic damages as well.
 This can lead to maximum compensation for the full extent of your damages after a preventable accident.

 Have You Been Injured in an Accident?

 If you’ve been injured as a result of someone else’s negligence, you may be wondering about the recourse for the parties responsible or wondering how to pay for your medical bills.
 The Attorneys at Aaron Herbert are skilled at negotiating settlements that are fair, given the extent of your pain and suffering.
 To start your personal injury claim today, contact our office for a free case evaluation.
 We offer our services on a contingency-fee basis, so there’s no risk to you.